spm/spm-docs/docs/tutorials/beginners/fmri/preprocessing.md

 ## Segmentation

-Press the `Segment` button.
+Press the `Segment` button on the "Menu" window.
 This will call up the specification of a segmentation job in the batch editor window.
 Highlight the `Volumes` field in `Data > Channels` and then select the subject's coregistered anatomical image `anat/sub-XX-T1w.nii`.
 Change